 Denso is one of the top producers of spark plugs in the world.
 It has become one of the most trusted names in automotive parts, so it’s obvious that the plugs are going to live up to your expectations.

-The Denso Corporation is Japanese-based.
-The company has been in business since 1949, now running more than two hundred subsidiaries around the world.
+The Denso Corporation is based in Japan.
+The company has been in business since 1949, and is now running more than two hundred subsidiaries around the world.
 While you might know the company mostly because of its spark plug production, it’s also known for making high-quality oxygen sensors and fuel injectors.

 NGK Spark Plugs